The University of Alabama, Tuscaloosa, USA

 Nanyang Technological University, Singapore

-Dr. Maode Ma received his Bachelor degree from Department of Computer Science and Technology in Tsinghua University in 1982, his Master degree from Department of Computer Science and Technology in Tianjin University in 1991, and his Ph.D. degree in Department of Computer Science from Hong Kong University of Science and Technology in 1999.
+Dr. Maode Ma received his Ph.D. degree in computer science from Hong Kong University of Science and Technology in 1999.
 Now, Dr. Ma is an Associate Professor in the School of Electrical and Electronic Engineering at Nanyang Technological University in Singapore.
 He has extensive research interests including network security and wireless networking.
-He has led and/or participated in 20 research projects funded by government, industry, military and universities in various countries.
-He has been a general chair, technical symposium chair, tutorial chair, publication chair, publicity chair and session chair for more than 80 international conferences.
-He has been a member of the technical program committees for more than 180 international conferences.
-Dr. Ma has about 300 international academic publications including over 130 journal papers and more than 160 conference papers.
-He has edited 4 technical books and produced over 20 book chapters.
-He has delivered over 40 keynote speeches and more than 10 tutorials at various international conferences.
+He has led and/or participated in over 20 research projects funded by government, industry, military and universities in various countries.
+Dr. Ma has more than 300 international academic publications including more than 140 journal papers and over 170 conference papers.
 He currently serves as the Editor-in-Chief of International Journal of Computer and Communication Engineering and International Journal of Electronic Transport.
-He also serves as a Senior Editor for IEEE Communications Surveys and Tutorials, and an Associate Editor for International Journal of Network and Computer Applications, International Journal of Security and Communication Networks, International Journal of Wireless Communications and Mobile Computing and International Journal of Communication Systems.
-He had been an Associate Editor for IEEE Communications Letters from 2003 to 2011.
-Dr. Ma is the Fellow of IET and a senior member of IEEE Communication Society and IEEE Education Society.
+He also serves as a Senior Editor for IEEE Communications Surveys and Tutorials, and an Associate Editor for other 4 International Journals.
+Dr. Ma is the Fellow of IET and a senior member of IEEE Communication Society, IEEE Intelligent Transportation Systems Society, and IEEE Education Society.
 He is the Chair of the IEEE Education Society, Singapore Chapter.
-He is serving as an IEEE Communication Society Distinguished Lecturer from 2013 to 2016.
+He has served as an IEEE Communication Society Distinguished Lecturer from 2013 to 2016. .